Localghost385/transform/docs/dataset.md

-# Technical Documentation: CompleteHierarchicalDrumDataset
+# Technical Documentation: CompleteHierarchicalDrumDataset with Optimized Training Integration

 ## Overview

 The ```CompleteHierarchicalDrumDataset``` is a fully hierarchical dataset designed for reinforcement learning (RL) and modeling of drum sequences.
 It supports **multi-level analysis** (step, bar, phrase, section, and song) with extensive metrics computation for rhythm structure, density, diversity, and temporal patterns.

 The dataset can be integrated with PyTorch ```DataLoader``` for batched processing in RL training pipelines or generative models.
+It is fully compatible with **multi-GPU training** and **hyperparameter optimization** for automatic tuning of RL reward weights and other training parameters.

 ---